MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+07/04/2024 - Fixed the bug of Android MPV VVCEasy builds by allowing & showing permission of Files and media since Android 13 to access all full of files, also older than Android 13 is still fine.
 07/04/2024 - Updated Android MPV VVCEasy latest build with FFmpeg for up to 7.0 with nightly, vvdec and others.
 Removed libxml2 for configuration and compilation error for using latest version and NDK, so next time or some times I'll put libxml2 back when problem is solved.
 Downgraded from mbedtls v3 to v2 to make sure include "mbedtls/certs.h" is found during FFmpeg compiling.
 07/04/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg for up to 7.0 with nightly, MediaInfo and others.
 04/04/2024 - Updated FFmpeg latest with MPV VVCEasy Linux latest version, vvdec and others.